GoInterject/GoInterject.github.io/wGetStarted/L-Create-FinancialVariable.md

 ## Overview

 The [ReportVariable()](/wFunctions/ReportVariable.html) function is ideal for financial reports since it directs data into multiple specified ranges of a report that can grow and shrink with the data.
 In this example you are going to use the [Financial Cube](/wIndex/FinCubeTheFinancialCube.html) (FinCube) Data Portal to create a financial statement from scratch.
 First you will use the [ReportRange()](/wFunctions/ReportRange.html)formula to review the financial group summaries for a location.
-With the financial groups retrieved, you will than expand to create a subtotaled financial statement so each subtotaled detail will expand and shrink with the data.
+With the financial groups retrieved, you will then expand to create a subtotaled financial statement so each subtotaled detail will expand and shrink with the data.

 <blockquote class=lab_info>
  If you are following the Training Labs, this is Lab 3.5.
 Note: The Report Library at Training Labs for this lab will be blank as you are creating a report from a new blank Excel sheet.